devops329/devops/instruction/deliverable6ScalableDeploy/deliverable6ScalableDeploy.md

 1. Select the `Permissions` tab.
 1. Click on the `jwt-pizza-ci-deployment` policy.
 1. Select `JSON` and press `Edit`.
 1. Add the following statements in order to allow the use of ECR and ECS.
+Make sure you replace `YOURACCOUNTIDHERE` with your actual AWS account ID.

    ```json
    {